OptimalDesignLab/meshcreate/Readme.md

   directory for ease of use.
   The `config.sh` script configures the installation, and the `makeinstall.sh` script builds and installs all executables.
+  The environmental variable `SCOREC_PREFIX` can be used to specify a Pumi installation to link against.
+If unspecified, CMakes `find_package` function will be used to locate one.
+Note that the `use_julialib.sh` script in PumiInterface will set `SCOREC_PREFIX` if needed to ensure this package is linking against the same Pumi installation as PumiInterface.
+In general, it is not required to link against the same Pumi, although it seems like the most convenient thing to do.

 ## Running
 ### `a1tri2` (serial)